acharjee0712/Acceptscript_node/myapp/README.md

 # Accept Suite
-@@ -9,6 +9,7 @@ Developer Guide to deploy the Node.js using Express.js Web API Application
+Developer Guide to deploy the Node.js using Express.js Web API Application

- @@ -9,6 +9,7 @@ These instructions will get you a copy of the project up and running on your loc
 ## Prerequisite:
 * Sublime Text or  visual studio code 2017 or any editor of your choice.
 * Node.js version 4.8.4 or higher